I'm Not Me: Release

-"I Want You Back" and "Angel Come Home" were released as singles to promote the album and also received music videos.
+"I Want You Back" and "Angel Come Home" were released as singles and also received music videos.
 Reviewing "Angel Come Home", Cashbox believed that the single was akin to something "from a slightly altered Fleetwood Mac LP" and posited that it "could just be a sleeper on the pop charts and give the Mac member yet another solo success."

 A tour followed the release of I'm Not Me, which comprised a series of performances in both bars and stadiums.
 During one of the Zoo's performances, Nicks joined the band onstage to play "Rhiannon".
 A few radio station heard in advance that she would be performing with the Zoo and leaked the information to the public.
 As such, three thousand people attended that show, although most of Fleetwood's shows attracted far fewer people.
 Fleetwood commented in his 2014 autobiography that "I didn't worry if no one showed up to the Zoo shows, because in my mind if I was playing, I had a purpose.
 My band, however, was embarrassed for me."